rage/java-programming/data/osa-2/2-toistaminen.md

 <!-- Tietokoneen sisältämä käskyjen suorittamiseen erikoistunut prosessori pystyy -- moderneissa tietokoneissa -- suorittamaan yli miljardi (konekielistä) käskyä sekunnissa.
 Tässä osassa tutustumme toistettavan ohjelmakoodin määrittelyyn toistolauseiden avulla. -->
 <!-- TODO Missä muodossa tulisi ilmaista? -->
 Computer contains a processor that can, in modern computers, process over billions of (machinecode) commands per second.
-In this section we will get familiar with writing program code that's going to be repeated with while-loops.
+In this section we will get familiar with writing program code that's going to be repeated with loops.

 <!-- Motivoidaan toistolauseiden käyttöä hieman.
 Alla on esimerkki ohjelmasta, missä kysytään käyttäjältä viisi lukua ja lasketaan niiden summa. -->
-As a motivation to using while-loops, there's an example code bellow which asks five numbers from the user and calculates their sum.
+As a motivation to using loops, there's an example code bellow which asks five numbers from the user and calculates their sum.

 ```java
 Scanner scanner = new Scanner(System.in);